 \begin{cor} The rank of any tree $T \in \mathbb{T}_n$ in $\mathscr{C}_n$ is its distance from the right comb tree along the edges of the rotation graph $\mathscr{R}_n$.
 Furthermore, from Corollary \ref{cor: rank = PP}, the distance of $T$ from the right comb tree in $\mathscr{R}_n$ is given by the number of parenthesis pairs in $RP_T$. \end{cor}

 \begin{remark} It can be easily shown from the result above that the \textbf{diameter} of the rotation graph $\mathscr{R}_n$, given by the maximum distance between any pair of trees in $\mathscr{R}_n$, is at most $2n - 4$ for any $n \in \mathbb{N}$.
-In~\cite{stt}, Sleator, Tarjan and Thurston established tighter bounds on the diameter of the rotation graph. \end{remark}
+In~\cite{stt}, Sleator, Tarjan and Thurston established the tighter bound of $2n-6$ on the diameter of the rotation graph for $n \geq 11$. \end{remark}

-\section{Tamari Meets and Joins for two Trees in Some Interval}
+\section{Tamari Meets and Joins for Two Trees in Some Interval}

 From Corollary \ref{cor: distributive lattice}, we know the meaning of the meet and join of a pair of trees having a common upper bound in our poset.
 It is natural to ask how these meets and joins relate to meets and joins in the Tamari lattice.
 As before, we will refers to meets and joins in the Tamari lattice $\mathscr{T}_n$ as the ``Tamari meet'' and ``Tamari join''.